UtahEFD/QES-documentation/docs/source/QES-Winds.rst

 In order to identify the criteria to determine the existence of a street canyon, Singh et al. :cite:`singh2008evaluation` utilized the cavity length, :math:`L_R` (Eq. `[eq:Lr] <#eq:Lr>`__), for the upwind building.
-If :math:`S \textless L_R`, the street canyon parameterization is applied, otherwise, the upwind building is considered as an isolated building.
+If :math:`S < L_R`, the street canyon parameterization is applied, otherwise, the upwind building is considered as an isolated building.

 Part (a) of Figure `[fig:street_vert] <#fig:street_vert>`__ and Figure `[fig:street_horiz] <#fig:street_horiz>`__ show cell type contour to represent the area of effect of the street canyon parameterization in a vertical plane at :math:`y=100` m and a horizontal plane at :math:`z=5` m, respectively.
-The street canyon parameterization is applied to an area between two rectangular buildings.
+The street canyon parameterization is applied to an area between two rectanßgular buildings.
 The upwind building is same as the one defined in Section `1.7.2 <#sec:building>`__.
 The downwind building is a rectangular building with :math:`20` m as height, :math:`0` m as base height, :math:`20` m as length and width, closest